Marty Marsala

-Martin Samuel "Marty" Marsala (2 April 1908 - 27 April 1975) was an American jazz trumpeter born in Chicago, perhaps best known for working from 1926-1946 with his brother Joe Marsala in a big band in New York City and Chicago.
+Martin Samuel Marsala (April 2, 1908 - April 27, 1975) was an American jazz trumpeter born in Chicago, perhaps best known for working from 1926-1946 with his brother Joe Marsala in a big band in New York City and Chicago.
 He had also toured with various artists, such as Chico Marx and Miff Mole, to name a few.
 During the 1940s Marsala was a celebrated West Coast jazz trumpeter, commuting back and forth from Chicago to San Francisco frequently.
 In various club settings Marsala shared stages with Earl Hines and Sidney Bechet.